 Love hurts.
 It’s a phrase we’ve all heard in love songs, media, and in discussions after a heartbreak.
 But what does heartbreak really doing to your body?
 Loss can affect our bodies in many ways.
 We reveal the real effects of heartbreak in the form of stress, sleep deprivation, depression, and even unhealthy behaviors.
 Let’s walk through some major symptoms of love lost.

 During a breakup, the stress hormones cortisol and adrenaline are released in the body.
 These hormones can have damaging effects from your muscles to your skin, and even your immune system A breakup can only take a minute, but the effects can last for long periods of time.
 The large numbers of stress hormones released can slowly affect your blood pressure and heart.
 Stress can heighten pain that you already have in other areas of your body.
 Relaxation is key.
+There are lots of different ways that you can relax, such as using a CBD oil from Yours Nutrition.
 If you are going through a stressful time, try to take time out of your day to meditate, go to a yoga class, or find an activity that relaxes you.
 Just listening to your favorite kind of music can boost your mood and make you feel better.

 - Sleep Deprivation